 The Authority appoints a Chief Fire Officer with delegated authority to lead the Mid and West Wales Fire and Rescue Service (the Service).
-The Service makes up almost two-thirds of Wales, covering a predominantly rural area of 12,000 square kilometres, comprising 58 fire stations, and employing approximately 1,320 staff.
-It is the third largest Service in the United Kingdom, behind the Scottish and Northern Ireland Fire Services.
+The Service makes up almost two-thirds of Wales, covering a predominantly rural area of 4,500 square miles, comprising 58 fire stations, and employing around 1,300 staff.
+It is the third largest Fire and Rescue Service in the United Kingdom, in terms of land mass, behind the Scottish and Northern Ireland Fire Services.